meldontaragon/OriDETracker/README.md

 ## Thanks
 Thanks to SigmaSin for creating the Ori DE Randomizer!
 Additionally, thanks to DevilSquirrel for help with setting up the auto updating component and for writing the memory related classes.
-Also, thanks to ViresMajores for designing all the visual components of the tracker.
+Thanks to ViresMajores and Hydra for their work in designing the visual components of the tracker.